ci-compass/cicf/README.md

 ## License

-The content in this repository is available under [Creative Commons Attribution-ShareAlike 4.0 International][cc-by-sa] license.
+The lessons and text content in this repository is available under [Creative Commons Attribution-ShareAlike 4.0 International][cc-by-sa] license.
 Code snippets may be used under [CC0 1.0 Universal][cc-zero] license.

 <!-- References -->